 The Vander Weele Group

 Founded in 2003 by Maribeth Vander Weele--former Chicago Public Schools Inspector General and member of the Chicago Public Schools management team--the Vander Weele Group is a Chicago-based firm that specializes in grants monitoring and oversight of large-scale grant programs.
 The firm offers traditional fiscal and compliance reviews, but is passionate about making monitoring programs meaningful and mission-based: focusing oversight on conditions that affect children, families, people with disabilities, and other at-risk populations.
-The firm also offers investigations, data analytics to detect fraud, forensic audits, and investigative intelligence.
+The firm also offers programmatic monitoring, data analytics to detect fraud, forensic audits, and investigative intelligence.

 Our Philosophy: Meaningful Monitoring

-A rigorous review process, tailored to individual organizations
+A rigorous review process